Women's and Gender Studies, Graduate Certificate

 - comparatively and critically analyze gender experiences within systems of power and privilege in relationship to historical and cultural racial projects in the U.S.

 - critically comprehend lesbian, gay, bisexual, transgender, and intersex peoples’ intersectional experiences in relation to material and discursive systems of power.

-- contribute to sophisticated, in-depth discussions and dialogue within a seminar context and with faculty.
+- contribute to sophisticated, in-depth discussions and dialogue within a seminar context.

 - develop a research question, conduct research, and present results effectively in oral and written form, adjusting for appropriate audiences.

 - demonstrate skills of leadership, organization skills, and self-direction toward defined goals.

 - demonstrate skills of cooperation, understand complexities of community building, and use strategic tools for advocacy and social change.

 Details Accordion Closed